The Southeast Infant Hearing Program will be transferred to KidsInclusive on May 1, 2023.

 Community clinic

-Children’s Services for United Counties of Leeds and Grenville
+Children’s Services for United Counties of Leeds & Grenville

 Smiths Falls